gopi-97/gopi-97/README.md

 - 🌱 I'm continuously learning and growing my skills in data science and aims to step into Artificial Intelligence.

-I'm always open to collaborating on interesting projects or discussing data-related topics.
+I'm always open to collaborating on interesting projects or discussing various related topics.
 Feel free to connect with me:

 - [LinkedIn]( https://www.linkedin.com/in/gopikrishnan-p-v-b51616239)
 - [Email](gopikrishnanpv9@gmail.com)